oddbird/popover-polyfill/README.md

 After installing, you’ll need to use appropriate tooling to use `node_modules/@oddbird/popover-polyfill/dist/popover.js`.

-You will also likely need to include the CSS stylesheet which is found in `node_modules/@oddbird/popover-polyfill/dist/popover.css`.

 If you want to manually apply the polyfill, you can instead import the `isSupported` and `apply` functions directly from `node_modules/@oddbird/popover-polyfill/dist/popover-fn.js` file.